Experienced Cleveland Employment Law Attorneys Dedicated to Helping You

 - Ohio Super Lawyers Magazine has repeatedly named each of our attorneys to its list of Cleveland “Super Lawyers” in the field of employment law representing individuals.
 Super Lawyers uses both independent research and peer reviews by attorneys in the relevant practice area to determine whom to include.
 Ultimately, no more than 5 percent of attorneys in Ohio are selected for inclusion in Ohio Super Lawyers Magazine in any given year.
 All of our employment law attorneys have been repeatedly selected, and for 2015, 2016, 2017, and 2018 our entire firm was selected.

-- In 2013 and 2016, the publication Best Lawyers named Amy S. Glesius the “Lawyer of the Year” for Cleveland employment lawyers who represent individuals.
+- The publication Best Lawyers has named each of Cathleen Bolek, Matthew D. Besser, and Amy S. Glesius its “Lawyer of the Year” for Cleveland employment lawyers who represent individuals.
+Amy S. Glesius has received this honor twice, in 2013 and 2016.

 Before choosing an employment law attorney, you should find out whether their awards, honors, or recognitions were earned, or bought.
 At Bolek Besser Glesius LLC, we do not buy our accomplishments.
 All our awards, honors, and recognitions are earned through an independent process, typically involving reviews from the attorneys who know us best, and just as importantly, from our former clients.